h2oai/wave/website/docs/tutorial-hello.md

 ## Summary

-What we just did - add content from one program and make edits to it from another - illustrates another important aspect of Q's programming model: *The Q server retains content*.
+What we just did - add content from one program and make edits to it from another - illustrates another important aspect of Wave's programming model: *The Wave server retains content*.
 Your `hello_world.py` program did its thing and exited.
 So did your REPL.
 But your content was retained for the viewing pleasure of future visitors to `/hello`.

 Next, we'll take the principles we learned from this tutorial and apply it towards a supposedly spirited folk song involving arithmetic progressions.